BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 # Measure the dry virtus performance on production

 I again analyzed the production logs after using virtus with dry libs.
 As you remember the virtus took half of the request time before.
-Here is performance results after dry improvements:
+Here are performance results after dry improvements:

 {% highlight plain %}
                                              ┃   Mean ┃ StdDev ┃    Min ┃    Max ┃    95 %tile